NaSHA's Shooting Horse Schools

 • 2 Gun: You’ll need your guns and holsters, but if you’re still getting set up, we’ll have limited equipment available for use.

-• 3 Gun: You’ll need your guns and holsters — this level assumes both you and your horse are comfortable and ready for full mounted shooting practice, including rifle and shotgun work when offered.
+• 3 Gun: You’ll need your guns and holsters — this level assumes both you and your horse are comfortable and ready for full shooting horse practice, including rifle and shotgun work when offered.

 How long is a NaSHA Shooting Horse School?